Common Names: black cohosh, black snakeroot, macrotys, bugbane, bugwort, rattleroot, rattleweed

 - In clinical trials, people have taken black cohosh for as long as 12 months with no serious harmful effects.
-The only reported side effects were minor problems such as upset stomach or rashes.

 - Some commercial black cohosh products have been found to contain the wrong herb or to contain mixtures of black cohosh and other herbs that are not listed on the label.

-- Cases of liver damage—some of them very serious—have been reported in people taking commercial black cohosh products.
+- Cases of liver damage—some very serious—have been reported in people taking commercial black cohosh products.
 These problems are rare, and it is uncertain whether black cohosh was responsible for them.
-Nevertheless, people with liver disorders should consult a health care provider before taking black cohosh products, and anyone who develops symptoms of liver trouble, such as abdominal pain, dark urine, or jaundice, while taking black cohosh should stop using it and consult a health care provider.
+Nevertheless, people with liver disorders should consult a health care provider before taking black cohosh products, and anyone who develops symptoms of liver trouble, such as abdominal swelling, dark urine, or jaundice, while taking black cohosh should stop using it and consult a health care provider.